telerik/reporting-docs/report-items/overview.md

 ---
-title: Report Structure Overview
+title: Overview
-page_title: Report Structure Overview
+page_title: Report Items Overview
-description: Report Structure Overview
+description: "Learn more about the items a Telerik Reporting report can contain."
 slug: telerikreporting/designing-reports/report-structure/overview
-tags: overview
+tags: telerik, reporting, report, items, overview
 published: True
 position: 0
 ---

-# Report Structure Overview
+# Report Items Overview

 This article describes the structure of a Telerik Report.

 ## Report Structure

 The design of a report is divided into sections and you can open your report in [Visual Studio Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}) or [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) to see its sections.
 To create more functional reports, you need to understand how each section works.
 For example, the section in which you choose to place a data bound item determines how Telerik Reporting calculates the results.